 Canon T5 vs Leica M Typ 240

 The Canon EOS Rebel T5 (called Canon 1200D in some regions) and the Leica M (Typ 240) are two digital cameras that were announced, respectively, in February 2014 and September 2012.
-The T5 is a DSLR, while the M Typ 240 is a rangefinder-style mirrorless camera.
+The T5 is a DSLR, while the M Typ 240 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (T5) and a full frame (M Typ 240) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.